Lactose intolerance is caused by a lack of the enzyme lactase.

 Causes of Lactose Intolerance

 Lactase levels are high in infants, permitting them to digest milk.
-However, in most ethnic groups (80% of blacks and Hispanics, more than 90% of Asians), lactase levels decrease after weaning.
+However, in most ethnic groups (80% of Black people and Hispanic people, more than 90% of Asian people), lactase levels decrease after weaning.
 These decreased levels mean that older children and adults in these ethnic groups are unable to digest much lactose.
-However, 80 to 85% of whites of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products as adults.
+However, 80 to 85% of White people of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products as adults.
 Therefore, because of the ethnic composition of the United States' population, it is likely that between 30 million and 50 million people in the United States are lactose intolerant.
 It is interesting to note that this "intolerance" is really the normal state for more than 75% of the world’s population.

 Temporary lactose intolerance can develop when a disorder, such as an intestinal infection (see Overview of Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more ), damages the lining of the small intestine.
 Once people recover from these disorders, they are able to digest lactose again.